zephyrproject-rtos/zephyr/doc/application/application.rst

 Overview
 ********
-The Zephyr Kernel's build system is based on the Kbuild system used in the Linux kernel.
+The Zephyr Kernel's build system is based on CMake.

 The build system is an application-centric system and requires an application build to initiate building the kernel source tree.
 The application build drives